BE SAFE AROUND COLD WATER THIS YEAR!

 We will continue offering in-person workshops to educate people on the dangers of cold water immersion based on demand.
 If you are interested in participating in an in-person workshop in the future, please contact Ian Gilson (This email address is being protected from spambots.
 You need JavaScript enabled to view it.) and he will get in touch with where and when the next workshop is planned.

-We are still running a full slate of virtual workshops this fall and winter.
+We will be running a full slate of virtual workshops next fall and winter.
 These workshops cover the same content of our in-person workshops, but without the hands-on and instructor components.

 5 Key Steps to Safer Boating